 Since nobody can see them, they’re often forgotten.
 Sewer pipes are an important component of your plumbing system.
 They’re in constant use in your home.
 If your home is older, it won’t be used to modern additions such as a garbage disposal.
 The added load from modern additions as well as the presence of large trees on the property can lead to sewer pipe failure.

 How do trees affect sewer pipes?
 If there are trees on the property – rooting issues could be caused, leading the tree roots to crack and invade the space in the sewer line.
 This not only causes a clog but can destroy your entire sewer line in the process.

 The antique charm associated with your new home may also have a variety of outdated connections and fixtures.
 Make sure you have new fixtures, fittings, and other connections installed.
 This helps prevent restricted water flow as well as leaky faucets.
 You never want to be caught off guard by a flooding bathroom due to broken fixtures.

 Prevention is better than the cure and finding the right plumbing professionals can make all the difference.
 While there may be tons of DIY videos online – none of those come with the correct licensing or insurance to ensure a job well done.

 Don’t take unnecessary risks by attempting to DIY Plumbing repairs.
-Reach out to the professional licensed and insured team at Art Plumbing, AC & Electric for all your plumbing problem needs.
+Reach out to the professional licensed and insured team at Art Plumbing, Air Conditioning & Electric for all your plumbing problem needs.
 Contact us today at 1-800-475-1504!

-For more information like this and to keep up to date with Art Plumbing, AC & Electric’s latest offerings, follow us on Facebook!
+For more information like this and to keep up to date with Art Plumbing, Air Conditioning & Electric’s latest offerings, follow us on Facebook!

 For Immediate Emergency Assistance Call 1-800-475-1504